Operators and functions to use in Cedar

 In the following examples, those labeled with //error both fail to evaluate and fail to validate.
 Others evaluate correctly, but some may fail to validate, per the label.
 Discussion of the reasons for non-validation is given below.

-3 || true //error (first operand not a Boolean)
+3 || true //error (first operand not a boolean)

 true || 3 //Evaluates to true (due to short-circuiting) //Validates

-false || 3 //error (second operand not a Boolean)
+false || 3 //error (second operand not a boolean)

 (3 == 3) || 3 //Evaluates to true (due to short-circuiting) //Doesn't validate